 Picture the scene: your partner asks – in a direct or indirect way – for your attention.

-They might speak to you, ask you a question, reach out to touch you, hold out something for you to take, or even just look at you.
+They might speak to you, ask you a question, or reach out to touch you.
+They may hold out something for you to take or simply look at you.

-Maybe they ring you, or send you a text.
+Maybe they call you on the phone, or send you a text.

 We call it attention; what we mean is connection.

-It’s probably obvious that responding to these bids for connection is good for your relationship and will make you feel connected.
+It’s probably obvious that responding to these bids for connection is good for your relationship, but it’s easy to miss just how much these moments matter to your overall sense of closeness.

-When you call your partner’s name, you want them to say “yes?”.
+When you call your partner’s name, you’ll be hoping to hear “yes?”

-When you look at them, you like it when they smile.
+When you look at them, you’ll appreciate it when they smile.

-Responding to your partner when they want your attention is easy.
+Responding to your partner when they want your attention is relatively easy.

 Being responsive like this doesn’t always mean doing what they want.